 Within 48 hours of filing your claim, the insurance company will call you.
 It’s important that you answer this call but do so with a healthy amount of skepticism.
 Remember, insurance companies try to avoid a big payout at all costs, therefore they’ll be looking for reasons to deny your claim.
 If you say something that doesn’t match your incident report, your claim could be in jeopardy.

 An experienced attorney can help you navigate the confusing world of workers’ compensation claims and get you the money and peace of mind you deserve.
-The Law Offices of George P. Escobedo & Associates, PLLC understands the frustrations that come with filing a workers’ compensation claim.
+The Law Office of George P. Escobedo & Associates, PLLC understands the frustrations that come with filing a workers’ compensation claim.
 Call us at (210) 807-3178 to discuss how we can help with your case.